Rot127/capstone/suite/auto-sync/README.md

 install it with your package manager (usually something like `llvm-18-dev`).
 Just ensure it is in your `PATH` as `llvm-mc` and `FileCheck` (not as `llvm-mc-18` or similar though!).

+`llvm-symbolizer` is also a useful tool to display human-readable stacktraces when LLVM crashes with a stacktrace, optionally make sure you have it on `PATH` or run the crashing command prefixed with `LLVM_SYMBOLIZER_PATH=<path-to-llvm-symbolizer-binary>`
 ## Architecture

 Please read [ARCHITECTURE.md](https://github.com/capstone-engine/capstone/blob/next/docs/ARCHITECTURE.md) to understand how `Auto-Sync` works.